 Claim: The use of the word "buck" as a slang term for "dollar" derives from a reference to black male slaves.

-has become lately to ascribe all sorts of racist origins to ordinary words (as if we could eradicate unsavory aspects of our history by simply eliminating a good chunk of our
+Origins: As fashionable as it has become lately to ascribe all sorts of racist origins to ordinary words (as if we could eradicate unsavory aspects of our history by simply eliminating a good chunk of our

 The use of "buck" to mean "money" came about, as one might expect, from the days when a deerskin was a common medium of exchange.
 The term appears as early as 1748 in the journal of Conrad Weiser, who wrote, while traveling through Indian territory (in what is now Ohio) in 1748, "He has been robbed of the value of 300 Bucks."
 A hundred years later, with the deerskin no longer a significant unit of trade, use of the word "buck" had shifted to a more general reference to the dollar.
 (This usage is not related to the phrase "passing the buck," however.)